Howard Zinn: Vietnam

 Zinn testified as an expert witness at Ellsberg's criminal trial for theft, conspiracy, and espionage in connection with the publication of the Pentagon Papers by The New York Times.
 Defense attorneys asked Zinn to explain to the jury the history of U.S. involvement in Vietnam from World War II through 1963.
-Zinn discussed that history for several hours, and later reflected on his time before the jury.
+Zinn discussed that history for several hours, and later reflected on his time before the jury:

 I explained there was nothing in the papers of military significance that could be used to harm the defense of the United States, that the information in them was simply embarrassing to our government because what was revealed, in the government's own interoffice memos, was how it had lied to the American public....
 The secrets disclosed in the Pentagon Papers might embarrass politicians, might hurt the profits of corporations wanting tin, rubber, oil, in far-off places.
 But this was not the same as hurting the nation, the people.

 Most of the jurors later said that they voted for acquittal.
 However, the federal judge who presided over the case dismissed it on grounds it had been tainted by the Nixon administration's burglary of the office of Ellsberg's psychiatrist.

 Zinn's testimony on the motivation for government secrecy was confirmed in 1989 by Erwin Griswold, who as U.S. solicitor general during the Nixon administration sued The New York Times in the Pentagon Papers case in 1971 to stop publication.
 Griswold persuaded three Supreme Court justices to vote to stop The New York Times from continuing to publish the Pentagon Papers, an order known as "prior restraint" that has been held to be illegal under the First Amendment to the U.S. Constitution.
 The papers were simultaneously published in The Washington Post, effectively nullifying the effect of the prior restraint order.
 In 1989, Griswold admitted there had been no national security damage resulting from publication.
 In a column in The Washington Post, Griswold wrote: "It quickly becomes apparent to any person who has considerable experience with classified material that there is massive over-classification and that the principal concern of the classifiers is not with national security, but with governmental embarrassment of one sort or another."

 Zinn supported the G.I. anti-war movement during the U.S. war in Vietnam.
 In the 2001 film Unfinished Symphony: Democracy and Dissent, Zinn provides a historical context for the 1971 anti-war march by Vietnam Veterans against the War.
 The marchers traveled from Bunker Hill near Boston to Lexington, Massachusetts, "which retraced Paul Revere's ride of 1775 and ended in the massive arrest of 410 veterans and civilians by the Lexington police."
 The film depicts "scenes from the 1971 Winter Soldier hearings, during which former G.I.s testified about "atrocities" they either participated in or said they had witnessed committed by U.S. forces in Vietnam.
-Zinn also took part in the 1971 May Day protests (with among others Noam Chomsky and Daniel Ellsberg).
+Zinn also took part in the 1971 May Day protests with Noam Chomsky and Daniel Ellsberg, among others.